truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/GeneralSettings.md

 {{< tabs "Support Options" >}}
 {{< tab "Add License" >}}

-For users with valid TrueNAS license, click **Add License**.
+For users with a valid TrueNAS license, click **Add License**.
 Copy your license into the box and click **Save**.

 ![GeneralSettingsSCALESupportLicenseEntry](/images/SCALE/GeneralSettingsSCALESupportLicenseEntry.png "SCALE General Settings Support License Entry")

 You will be prompted to reload the page for the license to take effect, click **RELOAD NOW**.
-Log back into the WebUI where the End User License Agreement (EULA) will be displayed.
+Log back into the WebUI where the **End User License Agreement (EULA)** will be displayed.
 Read it thoroughly and completely.
 Once finished, click **I AGREE**.
-The system information will now be updated to reflect the licensing specifics for your system.
+The system information will be updated to reflect the licensing specifics for the system.

 ![GeneralSettingsSCALESupportLicenseComplete](/images/SCALE/GeneralSettingsSCALESupportLicenseComplete.png "SCALE General Settings Support License Entry Complete")